-The Board finds that the subject building doesn't conform to the applicable dimensional requirements of the General Residence (GR) Zoning District for which the property is located.
-However, the subject building is a pre-existing nonconforming structure.
-Section 9.4.A of the Zoning Bylaws allows for enlargement or extension of a pre-existing nonconforming building so long as the Board finds that the proposed alteration will not result in change detrimental to the surrounding neighborhood.
-The board finds that the proposed addition to a legally non-conforming single-family dwelling will not be substantially more detrimental to the surrounding neighborhood, thereby satisfying the requirements of Section 9.4.A.
+The Board finds that the existing building does not conform to the applicable dimensional requirements of the Residence B (RB) Zoning District in which the property is located.
+However, the subject building is a pre-existing nonconforming building.
+Section 9.4.A of the Zoning Bylaws allows for enlargement or extension of a pre-existing nonconforming building so long as the Board finds that the proposed alteration will not result in a change that is deemed detrimental to the surrounding neighborhood.
+The Board finds that the proposed addition to this single-family dwelling will not be substantially more detrimental to the surrounding neighborhood.
+As shown on the plan proposed during the November 2, 2022 public hearing, the nonconforming rear yard setback is not further reduced, which addressed a primary concern of the Board during the opening of the public hearing on August 17, 2022.
+Therefore, the Board finds that this criterion has been met.